Apple introduces iOS 11

 iOS 11 was the least surprising announcement of WWDC.
 Apple has announced new versions of its mobile operating system at its developer conference for years.
 While the final version of iOS 11 won’t be available until September, here’s what Apple has in store for you with iOS 11.

-Tim Cook started by saying that iOS 10 is installed on 86 percent of iOS devices.
-Craig Federighi then introduced us to iOS 11’s new features.
+Apple CEO Tim Cook started by saying that iOS 10 is installed on 86 percent of iOS devices.
+Apple SVP of Software Engineering Craig Federighi then introduced us to iOS 11’s new features.
 “There’s a big focus on technologies with iOS 11, but also new features,” Federighi said.

-With iOS 11, stickers and iMessage apps are now more accessible with a drawer — there’s no need to tap multiple times to send a sticker.
-Now, conversations are automatically synchronized with iCloud.
-They stay in sync.
+With iOS 11, stickers and iMessage apps are now more accessible with a shortcut drawer — there’s no need to tap multiple times to send a sticker.
+Now, conversations are automatically synchronized with iCloud and stay in sync.
 If you delete a message, it goes away everywhere.
-So say goodbye to avalanche of outdated messages on your Mac when you come back from vacation.
+So say goodbye to the good old avalanche of outdated messages on your Mac when you come back from vacation.

 -